noelmcloughlin/airflow-component/README.md

 ### Install stuck on same step for long time

 Reboot and try again.
-Sometimes on CentOS7 an software upgrade pulls in a new kernel version and needs immediate reboot.
+Sometimes on CentOS7 an software upgrade pulls in a new kernel version needing reboot.

 #### Permissions on CentOS7